 BIBLE STUDIES/SUNDAY SCHOOL

 Men's Bible Study This cell group meets on Tuesday mornings at 8:30 in Room 402 of the Christian Life Center.
-We will be studying the Gospel of John beginning September 13, 2022 using the short study of the Disciple series.
-The Participant Book will guide us through the gospel using related passages from the Bible as well as a commentary each week.
 In our sessions, we will discuss Bible passages and use videos to spur additional thoughts.
 This is a large group of men, many of whom also participate in the CUMC United Methodist Men’s group.
 Attendees are always welcome to both.
 Meeting Time: Tuesdays @ 8:30am (except the 3rd Tuesday – join us then for UMM – we also break on 5th Tuesdays.)
 Location: Room 402 in the CLC Who: Men of all ages

 Women's Bible Study This Bible study is for all women, including those with families at home, with adult children or no children, women who are single or married, and women of various stages in life.
-We have studied various women authors and Bible teachers including those published with She Reads Truth and Well Watered Women.
+We have studied various women authors and Bible teachers including those published with She Reads Truth and Well-Watered Women.
 Our studies are short term and each will be announced a couple of weeks before we begin.
-Our next study will be Faith in Practice https://shereadstruth.com/plans/faith-in-practice-a-biblical-study-of-spiritual-disciplines/ Meeting Time: Sundays @4:30-6:00pm Location: Room 402 - Christian Life Center Conference Room Who: Women, generally from their 30’s through 50’s.
+Our next study will be How God Loves Us: 40 Days to Discovering His Character in the Fruit of the Spirit.
+Brooke Whitworth facilitates this study.
+Meeting Time: Sundays @ 5:00-6:30pm, 1/22 - 3/19 Location: Room 402 - Christian Life Center Conference Room Who: Women, generally from their 30’s through 50’s.

 Genesis to Revelation Come join us for discussion based biblical study every Sunday morning before The Vine.
 We are interested in the whole Bible and seeking an opportunity to hear from God through the scriptures and the guidance of the Holy Spirit.
 We will study books of the Bible, in no particular order, and linger in our selections for as long as we are learning, and growing with them.
 The goal of this cell group is to allow people an opportunity during the Sunday school hour to be a part of a meaningful study group and develop strong, supportive relationships in faith and with one another.
 CHILDCARE and Children’s Sunday school available!
 Meeting Time: Sundays @ 8:30am Location: Room 116 in church office building Who: Men and women of all ages

 NEW SPIRIT Sunday School Class We are a Sunday school group meeting at 9:45am between CUMC’s two traditional services.
 Our class is a discussion-oriented group, facilitated by rotating teachers.
 We enjoy spending our time in biblical and topical studies by respected authors, generally in alignment with the Wesleyan tradition, such as Adam Hamilton, J Ellsworth Kalas, Philip Yancy, Gayle Carlton Fulton, Leonard Sweet, and others.
 Our topics range from the Church seasons of Advent and Lent, to studies on hope, trust, prayer, social concerns, world religions and challenging faith questions.
 We are intentional about discipleship and have a wonderful time learning together.
 Come and see!
-Our upcoming study is Ephesians: Life in God’s Diverse Family by Derwin L. Gray.
-Meeting Time: Sundays @ 9:45am Location: Room 116 in the Adult Education/Offices building Who: Men and Women of all ages, working and retired
+Meeting Time: Sundays @ 9:45am Location: Room 115 in the Adult Education/Offices Building Who: Men and Women of all ages, working and retired

 Zoom Adult Discussion Class Wherever you are in the world you can join us for topical discussions on books, authors, teachers etc. such as the classic “Honest to God” by John A.T.
 Robinson, selections by Barbara Brown Taylor and other contemporary theologians.
 We have class members who zoom in from here in Clemson as well as New Jersey, Georgia, Mexico, and Ukraine.
 Grow and stretch in faith.
 Join us for hearty discussions around challenging topics about faith and practice.
 Meeting Time: Sundays @ 9:00am Location: ZOOM (get your invite, issued every Saturday, by contacting Bill Dowler with your email request to join– email@example.com) Who: People of all ages and interests